-2) seaweed
+seaweed

-IHO Definition: The general name for marine plants of the algae class which grow in long narrow ribbons.
-(International Maritime Dictionary, 2nd Edition).
+IHO Definition: The general name for marine plants of the algae class which grow in long narrow ribbon Deleted: General (International Maritime Dictionary, 2nd Edition).
+Deleted: Also called seagrass

 4) sargasso

 IHO Definition: A certain type of seaweed, or more generally, a large floating mass of this seaweed.
 (IHO Dictionary - S-32).